WebsterXC/PIC32MZEF-Template/README.md

 The program also provides a basic example on how to initialize and execute ISRs.
 It initializes Timer1 to flash the green LED on RH2 using a timer interrupt.

+I've also added a basic I2C driver which interfaces with an optional EEPROM.
+It uses I2C2 to read/write/erase the device.

 ### Setup ###

 This project should be a direct import to MPLABX.
 After compiling and programming